 New Zealand has a diverse landscape and like any country a range of seasons.
-Along the journey down the Pelorus river, we will see a range of wildlife dependent on the season we are in.
+During our kayaking tour at the Pelorus river, we will see a range of wildlife dependent on the season we are in.
 Most of the fauna is here for their necessary food sources.
 We will also see the magnificent flora such as plants, ferns and native timbers.

 Tui feed on nectar and insects.
 They can be seen most of the year catching these insects above the Pelorus river, and/or feeding on the luscious nectar provided by the multitude of flowering natives along the shores

 Kingfishers are a rare New Zealand bird and I often hear locals say they have seen very few of them.
 They are a spectacular bird and can be viewed as often as 40 times on a single river trip - the help of a guide is necessary, as they are often a little hard to identify.
 The main season to see them is January to March.